manuelcillero/pagetop-hljs/README.md

 ## Note

 HighlightJS uses [`ActionAfterPrepareBody`](pagetop::response::page::ActionAfterPrepareBody) with a weight of 99 to add page assets.
-If you use this action to alter HighlightJS rendering, such as specifying the theme for snippets, please ensure that your action has a weight lower than 99.
+If you hook this action to alter HighlightJS rendering, such as setting the theme for snippets, ensure that your action has a weight lower than 99.
 Default 0 is ok.

 # 📦 About PageTop